McDonnell Douglas DC-10-30CF Martinair (PH-MBN)

 The trijet has two turbofans on underwing pylons and a third one at the base of the vertical stabilizer.
 The twin-aisle layout has a typical seating for 270 in two classes.
 The original DC-10-10 had a 3,500 nmi/6,500 km range for transcontinental flights.
 The DC-10-15 had more powerful engines for hot and high airports.
 The DC-10-30 and -40 models hand larger wingspans and a third main landing gear leg to support higher weights.
 Each had intercontinental ranges of up to 5,200 nmi/9,600 km.
 The KC-10 Extender, built off the DC-10-30 airframe is a U.S. Air Force tanker.

-The DC-10-30 was a long-range model and the most common model produced.
+The DC-10-30 was a long-range model of the type and the most common model produced.
 It was built with General Electric CF6-50 turbofan engines, with larger fuel tanks and a larger wingspan to increase range and fuel efficiency, and with a set of rear center landing gear to support the increased weight.
 A total of 163 were built from 1972 to 1988 and delivered to 38 different customers.
 The model was first delivered to KLM and Swissair on November 21, 1972, and first introduced in service on December 15, 1972, by the latter.

 DC-10-30 Specs